Upgrade ASP.NET Web API to ASP.NET Core MVC

 Fast, Native Implementation

-Visual ReCode works by moving your source code from a .NET Framework project to a new .NET Core project and rewriting it as a native ASP.NET Core Web API.
-It doesn’t add any proprietary third party libraries - instead it creates the same code you would make yourself if you were starting from scratch today.
+Visual ReCode works by moving your source code from a .NET Framework project to a new .NET Core project and rewriting it as a native ASP.NET Core MVC.
+It doesn’t add any proprietary third party libraries - instead it creates the same code you would make yourself, with no Visual ReCode runtime components.